 Think of this like getting buy-in before they’re bought.
 Or, in Sarah-speak, leading with relationships.

 Leading with relationships means allowing your prospects to get to know you before you sell them on whatever you’re offering.
 For me, this is primarily through my newsletter and secondarily through my blog.
-For Kath, this has been primarily through her YouTube channel and blog.

 This way, people can connect with your philosophy, approach and plain old personality before you end up with a poor, friction-filled relationship when you’re actually working together.
 (I would argue that bigger brands and organizations should embrace this thinking too, by the way!)